MichaelFYang/sfm-3d-vision/README.md

     pip install numpy opencv-python matplotlib

+To utilize `cv2.SIFT_create()` you have to install OpenCV with:

+    pip install opencv-contrib-python

 ## Usage

 To run the SfM pipeline, you can use the `main.py` script:

 This will perform camera calibration using the calibration images in the `calibration_images/` directory, and then reconstruct 3D points from the images in the `images/` directory.